bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 + show_message = Should we show the normal 'price changed' message?
 Allowed values: "false" or "true"
   - "false" = No message is shown.
   - "true" = The standard 'price has changed' message is shown.

+### Trade route change opening price
++ type = change_trade_route_open_price
++ target_city = The name of the city that you want to adjust the route of.
+  - WARNING!
+If you change the empire map / cities after importing this, then it may not be pointing to the correct route anymore!
+  - The name of the city is only checked once at the point of import.
+  - If you change the empire map / cities, then re-import the scenario events afterwards.
++ amount = The amount to adjust the opening price by (or set it to if set_to_value = true).
+Allowed values: -1000000000 to 1000000000.
+  - Note: The final price will be set to 0 instead if it would result in a negative cost.
+  - Note: This does not close an already open route.
++ set_to_value = Should we set the city health to the given value, instead of adding it?
+Allowed values: "false" or "true".
+  - "true" = The price will be set to what is given in 'value'.
+  - "false" = The 'value' will be added to the opening price of the route.
++ show_message = Should we show the a 'route cost changed' message?
+Allowed values: "false" or "true"
+  - "false" = No message is shown.
+  - "true" = A 'route cost changed' message is shown.
+Displays city name and new opening price.

 ### Trade: Land trade problems